australasian-computer-music-association/5-rose-ode-to-my-frayed-nerves/article.md

 reducing its' accessibility to a range of artists.
 A reduced user base also reduces feedback and refinement on the system.
-One might be better served by building their own WIFI-enabled OSC gloves to work within Glover's infrastructure.
+One might be better served by building their own WIFI-enabled OSC gloves to work within *Glover*'s infrastructure.
 The cost in the alternate solution is shifted to time.

 Does this type of interface and routing encourage or enable an embodied